CyberYoshi64/PTC3-Plugin/FAQ.md

 The default hotkey is set by CTRPluginFramework and the fine folks there figured that the SELECT button was the best button to use as a default.

 To change the hotkey, open the in-app menu, then tap "Tools", select "Settings", then "Change menu hotkeys".
 There you can set the hotkey to your liking.

+## I'm on New3DS but the C Stick doesn't work / SmileBASIC doesn't detect ZL/ZR, when using the plugin.

+This is a bug in CTRPluginFramework that needs to be fixed.
+CTRPluginFramework can use ZL/ZR buttons, as of now, but fails to pass the buttons through to SmileBASIC.